mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### B - The process of blending of repertoires in a third space

+Other processes took longer to emerge, requiring more active effort to incorporate facilitator suggested processes like accessing documentation, etc.

+NOTE - WHERE DOES THIS COME IN LINK WITH idioculture ?
 Previous observations highlighted an emerging idioculture.

 Gutiérrez develops this idea with a space for such emerging cultural activities.
 Third space theory.

-#### Tools based Blending

-For some participants the process of blending their interests with those of the game making program began intuitively.
-For example Mark comments on Ed's use of the Piskel.
+#### Design features facilitating the process of repertoire blending

+Drawing on the concept of zones of proximal development, Stone and Gutiérrez [@stone_problem_2007-2, p.51] underline the importance of explicit creation of "zones of competency" where learner's identities can develop.
+In this learning design several such features  served this purpose.

+##### Menu

+One intervention already described in Chapter 6 was the structuring of GDP collection around the MDA game framework as a way to allow choice of different approaches drawing on aesthetics, dynamics and mechanics of the game.

+##### Docs

+Already explored

 #### Playtesting as a suitable medium for emerging activities creating third spaces via blending of repertoires